michaelcouck/scanner/README.md

 Please be responsible, i.e. no hacking.
 Remember, if you aren't getting paid for it what is the point, right?

-So, to run the scanner fro mthe command line:
+So, to run the scanner from the command line:

 => java -jar scanner.jar ip-range [port-range (eg. 0-1024, optional)] timeout(in milliseconds)